-Type 1s, when you stop being afraid to make mistakes, your kids will quickly take notice.
+Enneagram 1s, when you stop being afraid to make mistakes, your kids will quickly take notice.
 After all, our actions speak louder than our words, especially when it comes to parenting.
-Teach your kids that it’s okay to make messes, as long as we take ownership of those messes, clean them up afterward, and then learn from them going forward so we don’t repeat them.
-Show them that it’s not about how we fall, it’s about how we get back up and keep going with strength and courage.
+Teach your kids that it’s okay to make messes as long as we take ownership of them, clean them up afterward, and then learn from them, so we don’t repeat them.
+Show them that it’s not about how we fall but how we get back up and keep going with strength and courage.

 5. Take breaks for self-care.

 “To be a good parent, you need to take care of yourself so that you can have the physical and emotional energy to take care of your family.” – Former First Lady and author Michelle Obama

 Enneagram 1s often spend a lot of their time and mental energy planning.
 Set aside time to do things you enjoy just for fun.
 Watch a funny movie.
 Read a novel.
 Rekindle a creative hobby you loved as a child, such as drawing, painting, sewing, knitting, or gardening.
 Spend time with friends, even if it’s just a regular video chat.
 Allow yourself to rest from constantly preparing and improving, even if you need to schedule these necessary brain breaks.

 “Talk to yourself like you would to someone you love.” – Author, speaker, podcast host, social worker, shame researcher, and University of Houston professor Brené Brown, Ph.D.